 Selective Catalytic Reduction (SCR) Systems Information

 Selective catalytic reducers (SCR) work in a manner similar to the way a catalytic converter works to reduce automobile emissions.
-A gaseous or liquid reductant (generally ammonia or urea) is added to the exhaust gases before they exit a smokestack.
-The mixed gases travel through several catalytic layers, causing a reaction between the NOx emissions and the ammonia injection.
-The reaction converts the NOx emissions into pure nitrogen and water vapors.
+Catalytic converters circulate un-oxidized portions of the exhaust stream in an oxidizing environment to break down additional hydrocarbons and react with NOx.
+SCRs differ as they incorporate a gaseous or liquid reductant, generally ammonia or urea that is added to the exhaust gas stream.
+The exhaust gas mixes with the reductant and travels through several catalytic layers, where a reaction between NOx emissions and the injected reductant occurs.
+The reaction converts the NOx emissions into N2 and water vapor.
 The benign elements are then released into the air through a smokestack or exhaust pipes.

 One common problem with selective catalytic reducers (SCR) is that they operate well only within narrow temperature bands.
 Consequently, control units are required to ensure the exhaust gas temperatures are within the range that will allow the catalytic reaction to occur.

 Selective catalytic reducers (SCR) differ from selective non-catalytic reduction (SNCR) as they incorporate a catalyst to increase the reaction between NOx emissions and the liquid reductant, typically urea or ammonia.
 The use of a catalyst also allows an SCR system to operate at much lower temperatures (340° C to 380° C or 650° F to 720° F) than a SNCR system (870 °C to 1200° C or 1600° F to 2200° F).
 The SCR system increases the efficiency of NOx removal to achieve NOx reduction of up to 75% or more.

 Common catalyst materials include porous ceramic honeycomb or plate substrates coated with base-metal oxides or metal-exchanged zeolites.